Sitecore-Hackathon/2024-Guppy-Code-Crew/README.md

 3. Select *Generate GraphQL Query*

 4. A dialog should open up.
 As the above link has a layout, you'll have two tabs.
-Select either, copy the text and paste it into the
+Select either, copy the text and paste it into the Sitecore Playground IDE or use it as part of a component.

 ### Module Location
 You can find the PowerShell module here: